Plan for internet-based client management in Configuration Manager

-Although there is no requirement to have a trust between a client's forest and that of the site system server, when the forest that contains an internet facing site system trusts the forest that contains the user accounts, this configuration supports user-based policies for devices on the internet when you enable the Client Policy client setting Enable user policy requests from internet clients.
+There's no requirement to have a trust between a client's forest and that of the site system server.
+However, when the forest that contains an internet-facing site system trusts the forest that contains the user accounts, this configuration supports user-based policies for devices on the internet when you enable the Client Policy client setting Enable user policy requests from internet clients.

-For example, the following configurations illustrate when internet-based client management supports user policies for devices on the internet:
+For example, the following configurations illustrate when IBCM supports user policies for devices on the internet:

-The internet-based management point is in the perimeter network where a read-only domain controller resides to authenticate the user and an intervening firewall allows Active Directory packets.
+The internet-based management point is in the perimeter network.
+That network also has a read-only domain controller to authenticate the user.
+A firewall between the perimeter and internal networks allows Active Directory packets.

-The user account is in Forest A (the intranet) and the internet-based management point is in Forest B (the perimeter network).
-Forest B trusts Forest A, and an intervening firewall allows the authentication packets.
+The user account is in the intranet-based forest.
+The internet-based management point is in the perimeter-based forest.
+The perimeter forest trusts the internal forest.
+A firewall between the perimeter and internal networks allows the authentication packets.

-The user account and the internet-based management point are in Forest A (the intranet).
-The management point is published to the internet by using a web proxy server (like Forefront Threat Management Gateway).
+The user account and the internet-based management point are both in the intranet-based forest.
+You publish the management point to the internet with a web proxy server.

-As the previous example shows, you can place internet-based site systems in the intranet when they are published to the internet by using a web proxy server, such as ISA Server and Forefront Threat Management Gateway.
-These site systems can be configured for client connection from the internet only, or client connections from the internet and intranet.
-When you use a web proxy server, you can configure it for Secure Sockets Layer (SSL) bridging to SSL (more secure) or SSL tunneling:
+You can place internet-based site systems in the intranet when you publish them to the internet with a web proxy server.
+Configure these site systems for client connections from the internet only, or client connections from the internet and intranet.
+When you use a web proxy server, you can configure it for Secure Sockets Layer (SSL) bridging to SSL or SSL tunneling.

-The benefit of SSL termination at the proxy web server is that packets from the internet are subject to inspection before they are forwarded to the internal network.
-The proxy web server authenticates the connection from the client, terminates it, and then opens a new authenticated connection to the internet-based site systems.
-When Configuration Manager clients use a proxy web server, the client identity (client GUID) is securely contained in the packet payload so that the management point does not consider the proxy web server to be the client.
-Bridging is not supported in Configuration Manager with HTTP to HTTPS, or from HTTPS to HTTP.
+With SSL termination at the proxy, it inspects packets from the internet before it forwards them to the internal network.
+The proxy authenticates the connection from the client, terminates it, and then opens a new authenticated connection to the internet-based site systems.
+When Configuration Manager clients use a proxy, the client securely contains its identity (GUID) in the packet payload.
+The management point doesn't consider the proxy to be the client.
+Configuration Manager doesn't support bridging with HTTP to HTTPS, or from HTTPS to HTTP.

 Configuration Manager doesn't support setting third-party SSL bridging configurations.
 For example, Citrix Netscaler or F5 BIG-IP.
 Please work with your device vendor to configure it for use with Configuration Manager.

-If your proxy web server cannot support the requirements for SSL bridging, or you want to configure internet support for mobile devices that are enrolled by Configuration Manager, SSL tunneling is also supported.
-It is a less secure option because the SSL packets from the internet are forwarded to the site systems without SSL termination, so they cannot be inspected for malicious content.
+If your proxy web server can't support the requirements for SSL bridging, Configuration Manager also supports SSL tunneling.
+You can also use SSL tunneling to support mobile devices that you enroll with Configuration Manager.
+It's a less secure option because the proxy forwards the SSL packets from the internet to the site systems without SSL termination.
+The proxy doesn't inspect the packets for malicious content.
 When you use SSL tunneling, there are no certificate requirements for the proxy web server.

-You must decide whether the client computers that will be managed over the internet will be configured for management on the intranet and the internet, or for internet-only client management.
-You can only configure the client management option during the installation of a client computer.
-If you change your mind later, you must reinstall the client.
+Decide whether to configure your internet-based clients for management on both the intranet and the internet, or for internet-only client management.
+You can only configure this management option during client installation.
+To change it later, reinstall the client.

-If you configure an internet capable management point, clients that connect to the management point will become internet-capable when they next refresh their list of available management points.
+If you configure a management point to support internet-based clients, clients that connect to this management point will become internet-capable when they next refresh their list of available management points.

-You do not have to restrict the configuration of internet-only client management to the internet and you can also use it on the intranet.
+You don't have to restrict the configuration of internet-only client management to the internet.
+You can also use it on the intranet.

-When you want to manage workgroup clients on the internet, you must install them as internet-only.
+When you want to manage workgroup clients on the internet, install them as internet-only.

-Other client computers can be configured for internet and intranet client management.
-They can automatically switch between internet-based client management and intranet client management when they detect a change of network.
-If these clients can find and connect to a management point that is configured for client connections on the intranet, these clients are managed as intranet clients that have full Configuration Manager management functionality.
-If the clients cannot find or connect to a management point that is configured for client connections on the intranet, they attempt to connect to an internet-based management point, and if this is successful, these clients are then managed by the internet-based site systems in their assigned site.
+You can configure other clients for both internet and intranet client management.
+When they detect a change of network, they automatically switch between IBCM and intranet client management.
+If these clients can find and connect to a management point that supports client connections on the intranet, these clients are managed as intranet clients.
+Intranet clients have full Configuration Manager functionality.
+If the clients can't find or connect to a management point that supports client connections on the intranet, they attempt to connect to an internet-based management point.
+If this action succeeds, these clients are then managed by the internet-based site systems in their assigned site.

-Internet-based client management in Configuration Manager has the following external dependencies:
+IBCM in Configuration Manager has the following dependencies:

-Configuration Manager uses existing Internet Service Provider (ISP) connections to the internet, which can be either permanent or temporary connections.
-Client mobile devices must have a direct internet connection, but client computers can have either a direct internet connection or connect by using a proxy web server.
+Clients require an internet connection.
+Configuration Manager uses the device's existing internet connection.
+Mobile devices must have a direct internet connection.
+Full client computers can have either a direct internet connection or connect by using a proxy web server.

-To support user policies, you also must set to True the two Client Policy client settings:
+To support user policies, also enable the following client settings in the Client Policy group:

 - Enable user policy polling on clients